Burn Beacon Burn. A Coastal Inferno – Nordfriesland

 destruction of Nordfriesland

-The Marecellus’ flood took much land, besides numerous lives, and it was during this great flood the rich trading town Rungholt disappeared overnight into the sea forever.
-Read our post How a town drowned overnight.
-After the Nordfriesen had recovered from this disaster, the Burchardi flood in 1634, also called Zweite Große Mandränke, put everything to waste again.
-An estimated 8,000 to 15,000 people drowned that single night.
-The flood washed away most of the island Strand of which only the two islands Nordstrand and Pellworm, and the two Halligs Südfall and Nordstrandischmoor remain today.
+The Marecellus flood took much land, besides numerous lives.
+And it was during this great flood that the rich trading town of Rungholt on the island of Strand disappeared overnight into the brown waters of the Wadden Sea forever.
+See our blog post How a Town Drowned Overnight.
+The Case of Rungholt.
+After the Nordfriesen had recovered from this disaster, the Burchardi flood of 1634, also called the Zweite Große Mandränke (‘second great drowning of men’), put everything to waste once again.
+An estimated 8,000 to 15,000 people drowned that night.
+The flood washed away most of the island of Strand, of which only the two islands of Nordstrand and Pellworm, and the two Hallig islands of Südfall and Nordstrandischmoor remain.

-What is there to celebrate with Biikin every 21-22 February, after you read the dramatic history of the Nordfriesen?
+What is there to celebrate with Biikin every 21-22 February after reading the dramatic history of the Nordfriesen above?

-The word biik or biikin is related to the English word beacon, the German Bake, the Dutch baken, and lastly the Mid-Frisian beaken.
-So, clear what it means.
-A fire to let ships know where the coast is, and to navigate through or along it.
-Beacons are vital for navigating the Wadden Sea coast, with all the islands and gullies, and the lack of natural landmarks due to the flat country.
-Beacons were placed everywhere at the Wadden Sea and the adjacent shallow inland seas and bay.
+The word biik or biikin is related to the English word ‘beacon’, the German word Bake, the Dutch word baken, and, lastly, the Mid Frisian word beaken.
+So, it is clear what it means: a fire to let ships know where the coast is, and to help navigate through or along it.
+Beacons are especially vital for navigating the Wadden Sea with all the islands, gullies and the lack of natural landmarks due to the flat landscape.
+Beacons were placed everywhere at the Wadden Sea and the adjacent shallow inland seas and bays.
 Maintenance and making sure the beacons were timely replaced when the course of gullies changed, cost money.
-Therefore, in the Early Modern Period skippers had to pay a tax called bakengeld ‘beacon money’.
-Anyway, you will understand that beacons, together with such a violent sea history and dangerous coast, belong to the hard-core symbols of this water people.
+Therefore, in the early modern period, skippers had to pay a tax called bakengeld ‘beacon money’.
+Anyway, the reader will understand that beacons, together with such a violent sea history and treacherous coast, belong to the hard-core symbols of this water people.

-When you think of the two waves of colonization emigrating from southern Frisia, as described above, combined with the lack of modern means of communication, these fires were their way to maintain contact with where the Nordfriesen originally came from.
-Not a beacon for the ships that sailed off, nor to ward off evil spirits.
-No, a beacon to stay in contact with their distant relatives.
-The relatives and the motherland these colonists had left behind when they emigrated for better opportunities to an area what would become Nordfriesland.
+When the reader thinks back to the two waves of colonization emigrating from southern Frisia in the Early Middle Ages, as described above, combined with the lack of modern means of communication, these fires were perhaps their way to maintain contact with where the Nordfriesen originally came from.
+Not a beacon for the ships that sailed off, and not to ward off evil spirits.
+No, it was a beacon to stay in contact with their distant relatives across the sea.
+The relatives and the motherland these colonists had left behind when they emigrated for better opportunities to an area that would become Nordfriesland.

-Following on from this, a more sophisticated explanation is that the practice of biikin even dates back to the Migration Period, and testifies of the origin of the Frisian people.
-The Old-Frisian Hunsinger Law Code of the early fourteenth century, states the following:
+To follow up on this theme, a more sophisticated explanation is that the practice of the Biikin celebration even dates back to the Great Migration period and testifies to the origin of the Frisian people.
+The Old Frisian Hunsinger Law Code, written in the early fourteenth century, states the following:

-When all Frisians were shipped-in, then they promised, he who went ashore first, that he would light a barrel of pick to indicate to the others, that he had gone ashore.
+When all Frisians were shipped-in, then they promised, he who went ashore first, that he would light a barrel of pick to indicate to the others, that he had gone ashore (transl.
+IJssennagger 2017).

-Note 2 – Another, cynical, bonfire in the Wadden Sea area, is called Holmes Bonfire.
+Note 2 — Another, cynical, bonfire in the Wadden Sea area is called Holmes’ Bonfire.
 During the Second Dutch-Anglo War, the English burned down a merchant fleet of 170 vessels in August 1666.
-This happened in Strait Vlie near the island of Terschelling.
+This happened in Strait Vlie near the Wadden Sea island of Terschelling.
 It was Rear-Admiral Holmes who led the attack.
-Not too bon for the Republic.
+Not too bon for the Dutch Republic.

 Suggested music